Ahmed-60301991/Parallel-and-Distrubuted-Computing/maze-runner/README-Answers.md

 Best Time: 0.00124 seconds with 1279 moves

 ### Key Steps Taken:
 1. **Modified the Main Program**: We integrated MPI4Py to manage the distribution of tasks between the master and worker nodes.
+Additionally, Celery was added to handle asynchronous task execution and communication within the system.
 2. **Used `MPI.COMM_WORLD` to Manage Communication**: This allowed workers to send their results back to the master node for comparison.
+Celery was also used to send and receive tasks between workers and the main program.
-3. **Explorers Run in Parallel**: Multiple explorers were run simultaneously, with the results gathered and analyzed.
+3. **Explorers Run in Parallel**: Multiple explorers were run simultaneously across multiple workers using Celery and MPI, with the results gathered and analyzed for comparison.
 4. **Improved Task Distribution**: The program was designed to divide the task of exploring the maze among all available machines in a balanced manner, ensuring that no single worker was overloaded with too many explorers.

 ### Conclusion:
-Using MPI4Py, we successfully parallelized the maze exploration task, enabling multiple explorers to run concurrently on multiple machines.
-The system efficiently compared their performance and identified the best-performing explorer.
-This approach can be further enhanced by integrating a task queue system like Celery and RabbitMQ for more dynamic task distribution in larger setups.
+Using both MPI4Py and Celery, we successfully parallelized the maze exploration task, enabling multiple explorers to run concurrently across different machines.
+The system efficiently compared their performance and identified the best-performing explorer based on the time taken to solve the maze.
+This approach can be further enhanced by scaling Celery workers and integrating RabbitMQ for dynamic task distribution, which could be especially useful in larger, more complex setups.

+In the tests performed, the best explorer achieved a time of **0.00144 seconds** with **1279 moves**.
+This demonstrates the effectiveness of parallel processing techniques, including Celery and MPI4Py, in solving computationally intensive problems such as maze exploration.

 # Question 3